 After all, getting kids started on chores from an early age is a sure way to help them grow up into responsible adults.

 5. The Right Tools

-But seriously, having good habits to prevent your home getting too messy or grubby can really help reduce that cleaning time, not to mention having a clutter free home.
+But seriously, having good habits to prevent your home from getting too messy or grubby can really help reduce that cleaning time, not to mention having a clutter-free home.
 While these things can cut down cleaning time dramatically, sadly there will always be cleaning to be done so we might as well make cleaning fun!